DirectoryTree/LdapRecord-Docs/laravel/v2/auth/sso/setup.md

 to login to your application, as well as allowing domain users to automatically sign in via Single-Sign-On.

-Depending on your web servers OS, this process can be different.
+Depending on your web servers operating system, this process can be different.

 ### Linux (HTTPD)